architect-xyz/architect-py/examples/README.md

 # Async vs Sync Clients

 The python has both a sync version of the client,.
-To use this flavor of the client, import from architect_py.client and import the Client instead.
-It is completely identical to the AsyncClient except 2 key differences:
+To use this flavor of the client, import from `architect_py.client` and import the `Client` instead.
+It is completely identical to the `AsyncClient` except 2 key differences:

 - Not async, so if you simply remove the async/await keywords from every example
-- Subscriptions do not work
+- Subscription functions do not work and are not available

 # Tips